Uploaded successfully, select the tool that you want to flatten and click the 'Flatten' button to start

 Why Should You Flatten a PDF?

 PDF files often contain multiple layers, such as annotations, form fields, images, and text.
 While these elements are useful for editing, they can cause issues when printing or sharing.
-Flattening a PDF merges all of these elements into a single layer, reducing the file size and improving compatibility with printers and devices that may not support complex, layered PDFs.
+Flattening a PDF merges all of these elements into a single layer, reducing the file size and improving compatibility with printers and devices that may not support complex, layered PDFs - so the document is easier to share, faster to upload, and displays and prints accurately.

 How to Flatten a PDF Online